-The net proceeds from the sale of common shares in this offering will be approximately \$ million (or approximately \$ million if the underwriters fully exercise their over-allotment option), in each case after deducting the underwriting discounts and commissions of approximately \$ million if the underwriters fully exercise their over-allotment option) and estimated offering expenses of approximately \$ payable by us.
+The net proceeds we will receive from the sale of 6,570,000 common shares in this offering will be approximately \$157.1 million (or approximately \$185.2 million if the underwriters fully exercise their over-allotment option), in each case after deducting the underwriting discounts and commissions of approximately \$11.1 million (or approximately \$13.1 million if the underwriters fully exercise their over-allotment option) and estimated offering expenses of approximately \$2.6 million payable by us.
 In addition, 1,130,000 of our common shares are being offered by the selling shareholders named in this prospectus.
 We will not receive any proceeds from the sale of our common shares by the selling shareholders.

-Concurrently with the closing of this offering, we will sell to EMG Holdings, L.P., an affiliate of our Manager, in a separate private placement, an aggregate of common shares at a price per share equal to the initial public offering price per share.
+Concurrently with the closing of this offering, we will sell to EMG Holdings, L.P., an affiliate of our Manager, in a separate private placement, no less than an aggregate of 120,000 common shares at a price per share equal to the initial public offering price per share.

 We plan to use substantially all of the net proceeds of this offering and the concurrent private placement to acquire our targeted assets in accordance with our investment objectives and strategies as described in this prospectus.
 See "Business-Our Strategy."
 Based on prevailing market conditions, our current expectation is that we will use substantially all of the net proceeds of this offering and the concurrent private placement within six months after completion of this offering and the concurrent private placement will be allocated as follows: 85% to 95% in non-Agency RMBS, 5% to 15% in Agency RMBS, 0% to 10% in mortgage-related derivatives including credit default swaps on individual RMBS and on the ABX indices, and 0% to 10% in our other targeted assets and cash.
 The foregoing percentages do not reflect our expected use of leverage, in that they reflect the use of capital that we expect to deploy, as opposed to the gross assets that we expect to acquire.
 See "Business-Our Financing Strategies and Use of Leverage."
 However, we cannot assure you that we will not change the capital allocation described above.
 Our decisions will depend on prevailing market conditions and the opportunities we identify and may be adjusted in response to changes in interest rates, economic and credit environments.
-Capital allocated to particular targeted assets may reflect the actual usage of cash, such as in connection with the payment of the purchase price for such assets or in connection with the financing or maintenance of such assets.
-We expect to use the balance of the net proceeds from this offering and the concurrent private placement, if any, for working capital and general corporate purposes.
-Pending such uses, we may invest the net proceeds from this offering and the concurrent private placement, if any, for working capital and general corporate purposes.
-Pending market accounts.
-These investments are expected to provide a lower net return than we hope to achieve from investments in our longer-term intended use of pro
+Capital allocated to particular targeted assets may reflect the actual usage of cash, such as in connection with the payment of the purchase price for such assets or in connection with the posting of collateral with third parties in connection with the financing of such assets, or may represent deemed allocations of capital pursuant to internal liquidity guidelines in connection with the financing or maintenance of such assets.
+We expect to use the balance of the net proceeds of this offering and the concurrent private placement, if any, for working capital and general corporate purposes.
+Pending such uses, we may invest the net proceeds from this offering and the concurrent private placement in interest-bearing, short